deanjohnr/macrotrendfollow/README.md

 | Long_Short_Diff | Long - Short |
 | Short_Ratio | Short / Gross Total |
 | Net | Net Position |

+### Code Commentary

+#### Configuration
+The system contains a `config.json` file that controls the data inputs, feature building, and back testing parameter search.
+Each main python script starts by initializing and importing the configuration.

+#### Data Gathering
+The first section of code is devoted to gathering data.
+The only way to consume price data for the set of 8 tickers was to build a customer Google finance scraper, `get_prices()`.
+Google doesn't have downloadable history for most tickers so the custom scraper was necessary.
+The Yahoo Finance API is broken, the Quandl data doesn't go back far enough in time, and Quantopian doesn't give users the ability to export data from their system.

+The CFTC data was manually downloaded, unzipped, and made available for loading into a data frame.
+A more robust system would pull the file directly in the script, unzip to a temporary location for loading.
+This was attempted, but there was an issue with the various urlib modules that kept raising errors.

+#### Data Cleaning
+Data cleaning is pretty straight forward, using two functions, `clean_columns` and `clean_outliers`. `clean_columns` checks each data column to ensure majority of the column contains numeric values and rejects bad columns. `clean_outliers` searches the data for outlier values and replaces them with a local median.

+#### Feature Building
+Feature building is broken into 3 main pieces, CFTC feature manipulation, momentum, and moving average permutation.
+The CFTC feature manipulation builds intra investor type features such as short ratio and net exposure.
+The momentum section builds two feature types, vanilla momentum, a trailing price change metric, and derivative momentum, a trailing change in price change metric.
+The moving average permutation iterates through the defined configuration, building short term versus long term moving average features.

+#### Factor Building
+That last piece of building code creates the trailing feature z scores and bins and stores the mean returns associated with each asset, feature, and bin combination.
+The last step stores the historical results data and the price data for backtesting.

+#### Feature Selection and Backtesting
+The final step runs a gridsearch on feature selection parameters, backtesting each permutaion, and storing the results for analysis.

 ### Execution
 This takes over an hour: